icomse/3rd_workshop_advanced_sampling/settingup.md

-# Setting up software for this i-CoMSE workshop:
+# Setting up software for the material from this i-CoMSE workshop:

 ### If you have your own account/allocation on PSC